nathan-boc/python-soduku-solver/README.md

-# python-sudoku-solver
+# Python Sudoku Solver
-A Python based sudoku game solver using the backtracking algorithm
+A Python based sudoku board solver using the backtracking algorithm.